National Conference of Tripura

-The National Conference of Tripura (NCT) is a new regional political party of the state of Tripura, India formed in December 2006 at Darjeelingpara in Teliamura.
+The National Conference of Tripura (NCT) was a regional political party of the state of Tripura, India formed in December 2006 at Darjeelingpara in Teliamura.
 It was formed by Rabindra Kishore Debbarma, formerly of the GMP of the Communist Party of India (Marxist) (CPIM) in Tripura, and Animesh Debbarma of Indigenous Nationalist Party of Twipra (INPT).
 The NCT included many disaffected members of the Twipra Students Union, the Tribal Youth Federation and the GMP of the CPIM party in Tripura, and leaders from INPT.
 The NCT contested the 2013 state elections but did not win any seats.
+However, on 14 March 2020 it merged with the Indigenous Nationalist Party of Twipra.